 A: The most important thing to keep in mind is that keeping a pet parrot is nothing like keeping a pet dog!
 Birds are not mammals, they are not domesticated, and most are prey animals.
-Hand raising a baby bird is nearly equivalent to taking in and raising a wild baby bird by hand!
-They have millions of years of instincts telling them to be cautious to survive.
-So having a strong bond with a pet bird is very special because their trust and affection must be earned!
+Hand raising a pet parrot is nearly equivalent to taking in and raising a completely wild bird by hand!
+They still retain millions of years of instincts telling them to be cautious for their survival.
+Having a strong bond with a pet bird is very special - because their trust and affection must be earned!

-A parent-raised baby parrot with little human interaction before fledging will likely run screaming for their lives if you try to pick them up - and most will bite, hard.
-Their trust is very difficult to earn and most may never be happy kept as a single bird.
-They have a hard time seeing a human as anything other than a food-dispenser.
+A parent-raised parrot with little human interaction before fledging will likely run or fly screeching for their lives if you try to pick them up - and most will bite, hard - if you can even catch them!
+Their trust is very difficult to earn and may take months or even years of patience and positive-reinforcement training to connect with them on a deeper level.
+They have a much harder time seeing humans as anything other than a food-dispenser.
+While there are exceptions, most parent-raised birds will become just tame enough to perch on your finger for treats.

-Handfed baby parrots are used to being held and handled so they know that being restrained is not a death sentence.
-A handfed baby may not always want to be picked up but will allow it with minimal to no fuss - and absolutely will not bite.
-And most importantly, hand-fed babies are nurtured by humans from a very young age so they have the ability to bond with us like they would with another bird.
+Handfed parrots are used to being held and handled from hatching, so they know that being restrained is not a threat.
+A handfed parrot may not always want to be picked up and held, but they typically allow it with minimal to no fuss.
+Most importantly, these parrots were fed and nurtured by humans from a very young age so they imprint on us and have an innate ability to bond with new people like they would with another bird.
+While petting should always be on your bird's terms, these parrots are much more likely to want to be pet and cuddled once comfortable in their new environment.

-Developing your own unique bond with your new hand-fed baby will take a little time, but it is exponentially easier than attempting with a parent-raised bird and is a very rewarding experience!
-I highly recommend learning and utilizing target training to develop a deeper understanding between you and your new baby parrot.
+Developing your own unique bond with your new hand-fed parrot will still take a little time, but it is exponentially easier than attempting with a parent-raised bird and is a very rewarding experience!
+I highly recommend studying and utilizing target training, preference communication training, and positive reinforcement training to develop a deeper connection with your new parrot!

-A: My babies all love to perch on your hand or shoulder, give kisses, will step-up automatically, and generally enjoy spending time and interacting with you.
-They will seek your attention and interaction, fly to you, and want to hang out on or around you at nearly all times - but petting is always on their terms.
+A: My handfed parrots will perch on your hands, head, or shoulder, give kisses, step-up automatically, and generally enjoy spending time with and interacting with you.
+They will seek your attention and interaction, fly to you, and want to hang out on or around you at nearly all times - but petting is always on their terms!

-Once your new baby has bonded with you they may allow or ask for head scritches when they want them.
+Once your parrot has bonded with you they may allow or ask for head scritches when they want them.
 Whenever they are sleepy, such as in the evening or during a midday nap after a big meal, is the best time to see if they might indulge you!
-Most babies will come to enjoy petting if you spend at least a few hours a day interacting with them and they are kept as a single bird or one of a different species pair.
+Most babies will come to enjoy petting if you spend at least a few hours a day interacting with them.
+Bonding may be faster if they are kept as a single bird (at least for the first month or a few) or if they are one of a different species pair.

-*Please only pet your parrot on its face and head area.
-Starting with petting their beak, then forehead feathers, and then the feathers nearest their beak or just behind their ears is usually most acceptable to a new bird.
-Petting a bird anywhere else on the body may stimulate unwanted hormonal behavior.
+*Please only pet your parrot on its beak, cheeks, and head area.
+Regularly petting a bird anywhere else on the body may stimulate unwanted hormonal behavior.

-A: Baby parrots may pick begin to up human speech from around three months to a year of age, or later, if at all.
-My babies are not with me for long enough to teach them to speak and there is absolutely no guarantee that any pet parrot will ever learn to talk, regardless of species or gender, even if they are kept as a single bird.
+A: Parrots may pick begin to up human speech from around three months to a year of age, or later, if at all.
+My babies are not with me for long enough to teach them to speak and there is absolutely no guarantee that any pet parrot will ever learn to talk, regardless of species or sex, even if they are kept as a single bird.

-Teaching a bird to speak typically requires active training, by continuously repeating the words and phrases you want them to learn and speaking to your bird directly, as you would with any human person.
-It is very worthwhile to try and teach your new baby parrot to speak, and is a great way to spend quality time with them!
-Just don't be disappointed if they never do. :)
+Teaching a bird to speak typically requires active training, by continuously repeating the words and phrases you want them to learn and speaking to your bird directly, as you would with a human baby!
+It is very worthwhile to try and teach your new parrot to speak, and is a great way to spend quality time with them!
+Just please don't be disappointed if they never do. :)

 A: I do not teach specific tricks, however, all my babies will have gained a number of socialization skills by the time they are fully weaned, such as stepping up and the beginnings of flight recall.